dreamelax/StonyBrookCSE328Graphics/hw1/README.md

 ## FAQ: Runtime error "shader file not successfully read"

-If you are using CLion or PyCharm, you should set up the working directory of the project.
+If you are using the CLion IDE, you should set up the working directory of the project.
-First click the "hw1 | Debug" (for CLion) icon on the top-right corner, next click "Edit Configurations...", then set up the "Working directory" item to the root of your project, i.e., the path to `cpp/` or `py/`
+First click the "hw1 | Debug" icon on the top-right corner, next click "Edit Configurations...", then set up the "Working directory" item to the root of your project, i.e., the path to `hw1/`
-(these directories should be further renamed to `yoursbuid_hwx` as specified above).
+(this directory should be further renamed to `sbuid_hwx` as specified above).
-Note that the working directory must be **exactly** root of your project (its parent directories, e.g. path to `hw1/`, won't work).
+Note that the working directory must be **exactly** root of your project (its parent directories, e.g. path to `StonyBrookCSE328Graphics/`, won't work).

 ## Appendix

 Please include any other stuff you would like to mention in this section.
-E.g., format of your config file, and your suggestions on possible combinations of cubic curve parameters in this programming part.
+E.g., format of your config file, and your suggestions on possible combinations of cubic curve parameters.